Production

 Step 6: Oiling & Waxing

-1. First layer of oil: Is applied and penetrates deep into the wood
+1. First oil layer: Applied and penetrates deep into the wood.

 3. Second oil layer: For deeper protection

-4. Polishing: With a soft cloth for a silky shine
+4. Polishing: Use a soft cloth for a silky shine.

 5. Optional wax: For particularly elegant surfaces